EOSIO/eosjs/README.md

 ## Basic Usage

-### SignatureProvider
+### Signature Provider

-The SignatureProvider holds private keys and is responsible for signing transactions.
+The Signature Provider holds private keys and is responsible for signing transactions.

-***Using the default JsSignatureProvider in the browser is not secure and should only be used for development purposes.
+***Using the JsSignatureProvider in the browser is not secure and should only be used for development purposes.
 Use a secure vault outside of the context of the webpage to ensure security when signing transactions in production***

 ```js
 const defaultPrivateKey = "5JtUScZK2XEp3g9gh7F8bwtPTRAkASmNrrftmx4AxDKD5K4zDnr"; // useraaaaaaaa